 - Windows

-omnictl from any terminal window.
+omnictl binary.
+Replace <path-to-downloaded-binary> with the actual path to the file:/usr/local/bin:omnictl from any terminal window.

 Step 2: Configure omnictl